-

 § 131E‑74.
 The Rural Health Care Stabilization Healthcare Infrastructure Fund.

-(a) Legislative Intent. – The General Assembly recognizes the need to establish and maintain a sufficient funding source to address the ongoing capital and healthcare infrastructure needs of the State.
+(a) Legislative Intent. – The General Assembly recognizes the need to establish and maintain a sufficient funding source to address the ongoing capital and healthcare infrastructure needs of the rural areas of the State.
 The General Assembly further recognizes the need to protect the State's substantial improvements in existing healthcare facilities while providing a stable funding source to pay for new facilities to meet the needs of a growing rural population.

 (b) Creation and Source of Funds. – The Rural Health Care Stabilization Healthcare Infrastructure Fund is created as a nonreverting special fund in the Office of State Budget and Management.
-Department of Health and Human Services to provide financial assistance in the form of grants and loans at below market interest rates with structured repayment terms to support the construction, renovation, or modernization of healthcare infrastructure located in rural areas of the State.
+Department of Health and Human Services to provide financial assistance in the form of grants and loans at below market interest rates with structured repayment terms to support the construction, renovation, or modernization of healthcare facilities located in rural areas of the State.
 The Fund shall operate as a revolving fund consisting of funds appropriated to, or otherwise received by, the Rural Health Care Stabilization Healthcare Infrastructure Program and all funds received as repayment of the principal of or interest on a loan made from the Fund.
-The North Carolina State Health Coordinating Council shall administer the Fund.
+The North Carolina Rural Healthcare Infrastructure Council shall administer the Fund.
 The State Treasurer is the custodian of the Fund and shall invest its assets in accordance with G.S.
 147‑69.2 and G.S.
 147‑69.3.
 Moneys in the Fund shall only be used for loans made pursuant to this Article.

 (1) New capital projects for facilities licensed under this Chapter or Chapter 122C of the General Statutes that are located in rural areas of the State.